-Howitzers - Howitzers are effective weapons but due to their special characteristics cannot be readily employed from a moving ship.
+Howitzers--Howitzers are effective weapons but due to their special characteristics cannot be readily employed from a moving ship.
 Instead, they must be fired from an anchored position (floating battery) or from shore.
 The probability of a howitzer hit is listed below (land howitzers receive double fire) for a fire factor of 3 guns:

-I II

-A Range 66% 16% 1 Stationary battery shooting at a stationary y

-target

-B Range 27% 7% II Static positioned guns shooting at a a
+I 11 A Range 66% 16% 1 Stationary battery shooting at a sta- tionary target B Range 27% 7% 11 Static positioned guns shooting at a moving target C Range 16% 4"/ moving tanget

-moving target

-C Range 16% 4% 2240 9420